 - Some body parts may recover faster than others.

 An upper/lower split divides workouts into upper-body focused days and lower-body days.
 This split is excellent for beginners, people on tight schedules, and those focused on getting stronger.
-It forces the lifter to prioritize the basics and cut the fat from their program.
+It forces you to prioritize the basics and cut the fat from your program.

-When training more muscles per workout, you need to be selective about exercises.
+If you want to train multiple muscle groups in a single session, you need to be selective about exercises.
 An upper-body workout targets not just the chest and triceps but the biceps, shoulders, and back.
-Instead of doing four to five exercises for your chest, you will need to do just one or two moves per body part or risk fatigue and injury.

 One benefit of an upper/lower split is that you’ll be in the gym less.
 You’re essentially condensing your workload into four shorter, albeit more focused, sessions per week.
 Don’t worry about your strength levels, either.
-You can still get strong, if not stronger, with less training frequency (that is, how often your train).
+You can still get strong, if not stronger, with a lighter training frequency.

 - Monday: Upper body